Your DAM Role

-If you’re thinking about investing in a DAM system, or have already begun evaluating options, the following Your Role pages can add clarity to your decision-making process and offer insights as to how digital asset management software can help you and your coworkers.
+If you’re thinking about investing in a DAM system, or have already begun evaluating options, the following pages can add clarity to your decision-making process and offer insights as to how digital asset management software can help you and your coworkers.

 The rest of the site will give you an idea of how digital asset management improves workflow, organization and even employee morale.
 It will also provide you with information you may need to help convince your boss or colleagues that you really need a DAM system.

 What each department can expect from a DAM system:

 Marketing: Digital asset management can help you find the digital assets you need and get them to those who need them.
 A DAM system can also assist in brand management and support revenue generation.

 Creative: With DAM, you’ll have immediate access to digital assets, and usable content at your fingertips so you can focus on being creative instead of spending time resizing artwork, emailing files or searching for media.